MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-226-Truth-Lending-Regulation-Z/subpart-C-ClosedEnd-Credit/section-226.23.md

 (5) A renewal of optional insurance premiums that is not considered a refinancing under § 226.20(a)(5).

-(g) *Tolerances for accuracy* - (1) *One-half of 1 percent tolerance.* Except as provided in paragraphs (g)(2) and (h)(2) of this section, the finance charge and other disclosures affected by the finance charge (such as the amount financed and the annual percentage rate) shall be considered accurate for purposes of this section if the disclosed finance charge:
+(g) *Tolerances for accuracy*—(1) *One-half of 1 percent tolerance.* Except as provided in paragraphs (g)(2) and (h)(2) of this section, the finance charge and other disclosures affected by the finance charge (such as the amount financed and the annual percentage rate) shall be considered accurate for purposes of this section if the disclosed finance charge:

 (i) is understated by no more than1/2 of 1 percent of the face amount of the note or $100, whichever is greater; or